-On November 8th, 2016 voters in Los Angeles County passed four major ballot measures that will dramatically shape the future of the region.
-These measures allocate nearly $130 billion dollars over the next forty years that will provide Angelenos access to a robust public transportation system, a network of parks and open space and affordable, transit-oriented communities.
+On November 8th, 2016, voters in Los Angeles County passed four major ballot measures that will dramatically shape the future of the region.
+These measures allocate nearly $130 billion dollars over the next forty years to build a robust public transportation system, a network of parks and open space, and more affordable, transit-oriented communities.

-- In the City of Los Angeles, Proposition HHH, championed by the California Community Foundation and multiple community development organizations, will generate $1.2 billion for supportive housing for the homeless.
+In the City of Los Angeles, Proposition HHH, championed by the California Community Foundation and multiple community development organizations, will generate $1.2 billion for supportive housing for the homeless.

-- ACT-LA, a broad coalition of community-based organizations supported by several members of the Los Angeles Funders’ Collaborative, partnered with Labor to pass Prop JJJ, which incentivizes the development of affordable housing along transit stations.
+ACT-LA, a broad coalition of community-based organizations supported by several members of the Los Angeles Funders’ Collaborative, partnered with Labor to pass Prop JJJ, which incentivizes the development of affordable housing along transit stations.

 Together, these measures represent a fundamental new path for Los Angeles, one that is transit-oriented, affordable for everyone, and green.
 The Los Angeles Funders’ Collaborative is keenly aware that community engagement will be essential in ensuring that these measures are implemented in a way that ensures equitable development without displacement.

 On November 16th, the Los Angeles Funders’ Collaborative hosted a funder-only briefing that explored opportunities for engagement moving forward to create healthy, equitable, and sustainable communities.
 The objective was to inspire, educate, and engage funders on the infrastructure-related investments in Los Angeles County.
 Beatriz Solìs, the Program Director for Healthy Communities at The California Endowment, moderated the convening.
 She framed the discussion by asking how we can ensure that equity remains at the center of the conversation as we connect the development of our transportation, parks, and affordable housing.